BackSpaceTech/lightning-eam/README.md

 - Open source and free for both commercial and private use
-- Modern database design for big data analysis and speed.
+- Modern database design for big data analytics and speed.
 - Ease of customization and integration with other systems.
 - Accessible from any operating and system and device.